Every type of insurance Uber drivers need

 Plus, the sooner you apply for life insurance, the cheaper it is, because premiums increase with age.
 Get covered today and you’ll be able to keep more of your fares in your pocket.

 A lot of people have health insurance through their employer.
-Uber doesn’t offer health insurance to its drivers, but under Obamacare it's still legally required.
+Since drivers are contractors there won't be an Uber health insurance any time soon, but under Obamacare it's still legally required.
 You should go ahead and buy health insurance not just to save yourself a $695 tax penalty, but because it provides a safety net for you and your family and protects against high medical bills – the number one cause of personal bankruptcies.

 That’s important because Uber drivers may be at higher risk of sickness and physical ailments.
 It’s not just the driving that does it, although you’re certainly more prone to auto accidents.
 No, it’s the extended periods of sitting.